varshapal/Uber_demand_supply_gaps/README.md

     - How many total request are cancelled in early morning and late night?
     - Find top 10 driver who completed maximum trips.

-  # Key insights:
-  - Request cancelled maximum in early morning.
-  - In a day maximum request in morning and evening.
-  - Request completed maximum in morning and evening.
-  - Car not available in mostly in evening.

   # Tools and Libraries Used
   - Excel
     - data cleaning and creating dashboard